cfengine/documentation/README.md

 Keeping track of when a documentation page has last been reviewed.

+    sorting: number

+Sort order within the parent category.
+Tip: make jumps in 10's so that pages can be inserted later.

 META tag values will be interpreted literally, and cannot contain `:`, `[` and `]`.